-Campus Safety and Security presents the following programs to all faculty, staff, and students.
-They address specific needs of the audience and focus on individuals taking personal responsibility for their safety, avoiding unsafe situations, and using Campus Safety and Security services.
+Campus Safety & Security presents the following programs to all faculty, staff, and students.
+They address specific needs of the audience and focus on individuals taking personal responsibility for their safety, avoiding unsafe situations, and using Campus Safety & Security services.
 The sessions (unless otherwise noted) vary in length.

 - Crime Prevention Awareness: Educates students about living in an urban setting and using crime prevention skills.
 This typically is customized for the specific audience. - Crime Prevention through Environmental Design (CPTED) survey: A multi-disciplinary approach to deterring criminal behavior through environmental design.
 CPTED strategies rely upon the ability to influence offender decisions that precede criminal acts by affecting the built, social and administrative environment.
-It is pronounced sep-ted and is known by various labels or names around the world, such as Designing Out Crime and other acronyms - SafeCampus: SafeCampus is the University of Washington's enterprise-wide violence prevention and response program.
+It is pronounced sep-ted and is known by various labels or names around the world, such as Designing Out Crime and other acronyms. - SafeCampus: SafeCampus is the University of Washington's enterprise-wide violence-prevention and response program.
 They support students, staff, faculty, and community members in preventing violence.
 SafeCampus provides in-person training to staff, faculty and students to support violence prevention and response at the UW.
 They listen to your concerns and provide guidance and safety plans tailored to your situation.
 Their caring, trained professionals will talk you through options and connect you with additional resources if you want them.
 For more information, call 206-685-7233 or visit their What to Expect page. - Emergency Preparedness and Response training: Provides students, faculty and staff with tools on how to prepare for an emergency or disaster and to respond.
 For more information go to this link: Resources Guide to Crisis or Emergencies.
+We perform tests annually on emergency procedures and announce them to the campus community to assist with setting expectations.

 Campus groups who sponsor these programs increase attendance and bring together individuals who have common concerns.
-Any interested group should contact Campus Safety and Security at 253-692-4416.
+Any interested group should contact Campus Safety & Security at 253-692-4416.
 The Division of Student Affairs may offer related programs on acquaintance rape, alcohol, relationships and self-defense.